JapanLab Game Development

 Apply by March 15th using this form.

-Applications are competitive, and applicants should expect to spend between 45 minutes to an hour completing the application.
-Successful applicants will be asked to interview in late March.
+Applications are competitive as space is limited.
+It will take around 45 minutes to complete the application.
+Successful applicants will be asked to interview on a rolling basis starting in early March.
 Find answers to frequently asked questions here.

 No prior experience is required, but an ideal team will include students with a combination of: